 4. Impulsive Decision-Making

-Essentially, it is common for adults to choose whatever provides immediate gratification regardless of the long term effects.
-It appears that exposure to nature actually reduces the instance of impulsive decision-making, therefore leading to improvements in overall health [7].
+Essentially, it is common for adults to choose whatever provides immediate gratification regardless of the long-term effects.
+It appears that exposure to nature actually reduces the instances of impulsive decision-making, therefore leading to improvements in overall health [7].

 The Five Categories of Health